dfinity/portal/docs/developer-docs/functionality/sns/index.md

 ways to deploy and maintain a DAO.
 Many concepts explained here may be relevant for you even if you deploy another kind of DAO.

+We introduce here the steps to go through to launch an SNS.
-We introduce here an overview of different steps that you might want to consider when launching an SNS and link to pages that provide more details for each of them.
+We only give an overview here and, for each of the steps, we link to a page that provides more details.

-### Non-technical preparation for the SNS launch
+### Step 1: Defining the goals (non-technical preparation)
 The successful launch of an SNS does not only depend on technical aspects.
-In fact, it is advisable that before taking any technical steps, you take some non-technical preparations steps.
+In fact, it is advisable that before taking any technical steps, you take some non-technical preparations steps and define what the SNS that you are about to launch should achieve.
 To motivate this better, let's look at two examples of such non-technical considerations in the following.